 What can you do to help?

-Prevention too can be essential, whether that involves providing your employees with motivation to keep actively fit, supplying them with fresh fruit or introducing a mindfulness programme into your business.
+- Prevention is essential, whether that involves providing your employees with motivation to keep actively fit, supplying them with fresh fruit or introducing a mindfulness programme into your business.
 Mindfulness is now a widely recognised and efficient way to help deal with stress and general mental health.
-Wirehouse have introduced a mindfulness programme to its’ own employees with great success, find out more about our in-house fully qualified mindfulness coach who can help you develop your own programme.

 Need help managing workplace mental health issues?
 Get FREE HR advice you can trust from our team of in-house Solicitors and Consultants.